robmarkcole/HASS-Deepstack-object/README.md

 ```

 ## Usage of this component
-The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total number of `target` objects that are above a `confidence` threshold which has a default value of 80%.
-The time of the last detection of the `target` object is in the `last target detection` attribute.
+The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total count of target objects that are above a `confidence` threshold which has a default value of 80%.
+You can have a single target object class, or multiple.
+The time of the last detection of any target object is in the `last target detection` attribute.
 The type and number of objects (of any confidence) is listed in the `summary` attributes.
-Optionally the processed image can be saved to disk.
-If `save_file_folder` is configured an image with filename of format `deepstack_object_{source name}_latest.jpg` is over-written on each new detection of the `target`.
-Optionally this image can also be saved with a timestamp in the filename, if `save_timestamped_file` is configred as `True`.
+Optionally the processed image can be saved to disk, with bounding boxes showing the location of detected objects.
+If `save_file_folder` is configured, an image with filename of format `deepstack_object_{source name}_latest.jpg` is over-written on each new detection of a target.
+Optionally this image can also be saved with a timestamp in the filename, if `save_timestamped_file` is configured as `True`.
 An event `deepstack.object_detected` is fired for each object detected.
 If you are a power user with advanced needs such as zoning detections or you want to track multiple object types, you will need to use the `deepstack.object_detected` events.

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.